Rate of convergence for the discrete-time approximation of reflected BSDEs arising in switching problems: Application to continuously reflected BSDEs

 \subsection{Proof of Theorem \ref{th convergence schema vers solution continuement reflechie}}

 Combining the previous results with the control of the error between the discrete-time scheme and the discretely obliquely reflected BSDE derived in Section \ref{section etude schema}, we obtain the convergence of the discrete time scheme to the solution of the continuously obliquely reflected BSDE.
-Namely, we just have to put together Theorem \ref{th convergence continuement ref vers discret refl} and Theorem \ref{th convergence scheme vers discret refl}.
+Namely, we just have to put together Theorem \ref{th convergence continuement ref vers discret refl} and Theorem \ref{th convergence scheme vers discret refl}. {We emphasize the fact that taking $|\Re| \sim |\pi|^{1/2}$ allows us to minimize our error upper bound on $Y$, while the error upper bound on $Z$ does not converge to $0$.
+On the other hand, taking $|\Re| \sim |\pi|^{1/3}$ allows us to minimize our error upper bound on $Z$ and to obtain a non optimal error upper bound on $Y$.}